remult/remult/docs-md/20-Hello-Angular/40-Data Structures.md

 1. We've created an `inteface` with the name of `Person`
 2. this interface will have two members:
     1. name of type string - the structure in typescript is member name, colon (:) and the member type.
-    2. age of type string, which is optional (the question mark indicates that this is an optional field)
+    2. age of type number, which is optional (the question mark indicates that this is an optional field)
 3. By adding the `export` keyword before the `interface` we've indicated that we might use this interface elsewhere in the application.

 Now let's use our new interface with it's two members.